getify/You-Dont-Know-JS/scope-closures/ch6.md

     // this is a block, but not a scope

     {
-        // this is an explicit block scope let msg = somethingHappened.message();
+        // this is both a block and an
+        // explicit block scope
+        let msg = somethingHappened.message();
         notifyOthers(msg);
     }